frozenjava/EvilPortalNano/README.md

 ## Portal Sendmail function needs to be setup ! (optional)
 You need to edit the /etc/ssmtp/ssmtp.conf and change it with your configuration.
-For example, configuration for GMAIL:
+For example, configuration for GMAIL(needs less secure apps enabled):
 ```
 # /etc/ssmtp.conf -- a config file for sSMTP sendmail.
 #